gajus/eslint-config-canonical/README.md

 ## Table of comparison

-This how Canonical ruleset compares to other popular configurations.
+This is how Canonical ruleset compares to other popular configurations.

 <!-- This comparison is created using `./compare` script. -->